Kodak Tri-X

 Tri-X is a black and white photographic film produced by the Eastman Kodak Company.
-Since 2013, it is distributed by Kodak Alaris which controls the Kodak Professional product line under which it is grouped.
+Between 2013 to 2026, it was distributed by Kodak Alaris which controls the Kodak Professional product line under which it is grouped.
+As of January 2026, Tri-X is distributed directly by the Eastman Kodak Company.
 The combination of hand-held cameras and high-speed Tri-X film was transformative for photojournalism and for cinema.